Unsupervised Learning-based Calibration Scheme for Rough Volatility Models

-The contribution of this work is threefold.
-First, we propose an unsupervised learning-based calibration scheme for the rBergomi model to tackle the challenge of training pair generation.
-In contrast to purely data-driven methods like the one-step approach, our scheme incorporates PDE knowledge to reduce the reliance on extensive market data while maintaining high accuracy.
-Further, it is adaptable for increasing market data and allows a more general form of model parameters.
-Second, during the NN training process, the model parameters and the numerical solutions of BSDE are learned simultaneously.
-The training procedure can be terminated early when a good set of model parameters is achieved to save computational costs.
-Third and last, we demonstrate in \cref{sec: convergence} that the discrepancy in option prices resulting from model parameters \eqref{eq:objective1} can be bounded if the loss is kept sufficiently small.
-Moreover, the loss converges to zero, given the calibration power of the rBergomi model to the historical data and the universal approximation capability of NNs.
-This analysis provides insights into the relationship between parameter estimation accuracy and option price discrepancies, leading to a better understanding of the calibration process.
+The contribution of this work is twofold.
+First, we propose an unsupervised learning-based calibration scheme for rough volatility models that circumvents the challenge of training pair generation.
+Unlike purely data-driven methods such as the one-step approach, our scheme incorporates PDE theory to reduce reliance on extensive market data while maintaining high accuracy.
+Furthermore, it adapts to increasing market data and accommodates more general parameter forms.
+During training, model parameters and numerical BSDE solutions are learned simultaneously.
+Second, we demonstrate in Section \ref{sec: convergence} that the discrepancy in option prices implied by the model parameters is bounded by the loss function.
+Given the market-fitting capability of rough volatility models and the universal approximation property of neural networks, the loss can be effectively controlled.
+This analysis elucidates the relationship between parameter estimation accuracy and option price discrepancies, providing a deeper understanding of the calibration process.

-The rest of the paper is structured as follows.
-We recall the BSPDE developed in \cite{bayer2022pricing} for model \eqref{eq: rBergomi}-\eqref{eq: variance process} in \cref{sec:bsde}.
-We present the new calibration scheme in \cref{sec:ulc}, and give the convergence analysis in \cref{sec: convergence}.
-Extensive numerical experiments are provided in \cref{sec: exp} using synthetic and historical data.
-The algorithm and all the presented numerical examples are available online at the GitHub link \url{https://github.com/evergreen1002/Calibration-BSDE-rBergomi}.
-We end with several remarks and future research in \cref{sec:conclusion}.
+The remainder of this paper is organized as follows.
+Section \ref{sec:bsde} reviews the BSPDE developed in \cite{bayer2022pricing} for rough volatility models.
+Section \ref{sec:ulc} presents the complete calibration scheme.
+Convergence analysis is provided in Section \ref{sec: convergence}.
+In Section \ref{sec: exp}, we present extensive numerical experiments based on the rBergomi model using both synthetic and historical data, benchmarking against the pure Monte Carlo method.
+The algorithm and all numerical examples are available online at \url{https://github.com/evergreen1002/Calibration-RoughVol-BSDE}.
+We conclude with remarks and future research directions in Section \ref{sec:conclusion}.